 We're big advocates of working with wedding pros for your nuptials because they're experts in their fields, and they'll do everything possible to ensure you have the best day ever.
-But if finding the right people for your wedding team seems impossible, we've got you covered.
-Scroll through The Knot Best of Weddings winners to see top-rated wedding vendors in your area.
+But if finding the right people for your wedding team seems impossible, we've got you covered (enter stage right: The Knot Marketplace).
+Plus, you can scroll through The Knot Best of Weddings winners to see top-rated wedding vendors in your area.
 The annual award is only given to the top five percent of wedding vendors on The Knot, so you'll know you're in good hands.
 With their help, you'll be able to avoid the common blunders couples make while planning their nuptials.
 Here are the best pieces of advice to follow, straight from the pros.

 Tight Deadlines Are a No-Go

 Tricia Kim, a wedding stationer and owner of Fourteen-Forty in New York, says that giving your vendors a short turnaroundcan stifle the creative process.
 "Being in a rush makes you make decisions out of necessity as opposed to what you really want in your invites."
 Start looking for a stationer right after you get engaged so that you can have your first stationery meeting about nine months before your wedding.
 Kim recommends sending out your save-the-dates at least six months in advance, so give yourself enough time to plan—especially if it's a custom design.